 School Adjustment Issues

 Peer Relationships, and Conflict Resolution Problems

 We are here to help please feel free to contact us

-Mr. Gene Berge (School Counselor, K-4th Grade) began working NCA in 2010.
+Mr. Gene Berge joined NCA’s staff in 2010.
 Mr. Berge is a certified school counselor with a Master’s Degree in Guidance and Counseling from City University.
-Prior to joining NCA, he was the school counselor at Bellevue Christian School for five years and has worked in a public school and other centers and brings a wealth of knowledge to NCA.
-Mr. Berge actively serves in his church and he and his wife have two children (one of whom attended NCA).
+Prior to joining NCA, he was the school counselor at Bellevue Christian School for 5 years, and also worked in the public school system.
+He brings a wealth of knowledge and experience to NCA.
+Mr. Berge actively serves in his church and he and his wife have two children, one of whom is an NCA graduate.